 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Digital screens emit blue light, which can have negative consequences on your peepers, including strain, dry or watery eyes and irritated eyes.
-Blue light is also known to sabotage your sleep schedule because it messes with your circadian rhythm (AKA your internal clock that tells you when it’s time to sleep or be awake).
+But blue light is known to sabotage your sleep schedule because it messes with your circadian rhythm (AKA your internal clock that tells you when it’s time to sleep or be awake).
 So if you’re scrolling through your phone late at night or have insomnia, blue light glasses might be a good option.

-Unfortunately, most of us can’t escape having to use computers, tablets and phones in our everyday life.
-So how do we handle the negative consequences of digital screens?
-(Besides suffer in silence as we continue to type and scroll away.)
+With most of us unable to escape having to use computers, tablets and phones in our everyday life, how do we handle the negative consequences of digital screens?

 What are blue light glasses?

 Blue light blocking glasses have specially crafted lenses that are said to block or filter out the blue light given off from digital screens.
-The lenses are often marketed with lofty claims that they protect your eyes from glare and can help reduce potential damage to your retina from prolonged exposure to blue light.
+The lenses are often marketed with lofty claims that they protect your eyes from eye strain and can help reduce potential damage to your retina from prolonged exposure to blue light.

 It may surprise you, but many eye issues that are caused by digital screens aren’t due to blue light.